Breastfeeding Your Premature Infant at Home

 Your baby will be weighed at your healthcare provider’s office at each visit.
 You may also want to weigh your baby on an infant scale at home.

 If you’re having problems breastfeeding, contact a lactation consultant.
-Or try a local breastfeeding support organization.
-This can be especially helpful if you’re nursing more than 1 baby.
+Find a local breastfeeding support group.
+These groups can be a wonderful resource for basic questions.
+They can be especially helpful if you’re nursing more than one baby!

 Can I expect problems with breastfeeding because of prematurity?